Last updated on August 5th, 2023 at 09:41 pm

-GT Bank used to the best Nigerian banks in terms of customer friendliness, but today it seems the bank is overwhelmed by the number of customers.
+GT Bank used to be the best Nigerian bank in terms of customer friendliness, but today it seems the bank is overwhelmed by the number of customers.

 Have heard about maintenance charges before?
 Ask those who bank with Access and Wema Bank.

 Or if you use a debit or credit card on your domiciliary account to withdraw from an ATM machine, how much was charged?